mindsdb/mindsdb/mindsdb/integrations/handlers/google_gemini_handler/README.md

 The Rabbit R1 runs on its own operating system, called the Rabbit OS, that eliminates the need for app stores and downloads, requiring only natural language voice input to navigate.
 The initial version supports integration with the likes of Uber, Spotify, and Amazon, with the AI able to train and learn using other apps in the future.
 "
-AND question = 'Given me bullet pointed features of product ?';
+AND question = 'What are some key feature bullet points of this product?';
 ```